We love Love LOVE this time of year and advance warning — there’s a lot of Christmas content coming your way over the coming weeks!

 1. Mix up the concrete using 1 cup cement, 1 cup sand and ½ cup water.

 2. Create a plastic cone by rolling a piece of heavy plastic sheet on an angle.
-Sticky tape the sheet in place and seal the tip of the cone with a piece of sticky tape.
+Because wet concrete is a liquid, it’s important to seal the cone well with sticky tape.

-3. Fill the cone with concrete and tap out as many air bubbles as you can from the concrete before placing it upright to dry (we placed ours inside a takeaway drink cup with tissue paper in the base to secure it).
+3. Fill the cone with concrete and tap out as many air bubbles as you can.
+This will give you a soother concrete finish.
+Then place the concrete cone upright to dry.
+We placed ours inside a takeaway drink cup with tissue paper in the base to secure it.

-4. Allow to dry for 24-72 hours depending on climate (ours dried overnight but if you’re in a cool climate, you should wait longer).
+4. Allow to dry for 24-72 hours depending on climate.
+Because it’s summer in Australia, ours dried overnight but if you live in a cool climate you should wait longer.

 5. Gently remove plastic to reveal your concrete cone.
 Now it’s time to start decorating!

-6. Begin by gluing the faux fur fabric or beard around the cone (this should be one third down the cone) and then glue the timber nose along the top ridge of the fabric.
+6. Start by gluing the faux fur fabric or beard around the cone (this should be one third down the cone).
+Then glue the timber nose along the top ridge of the fabric.

-8. Glue the hat onto Santa and apply a small amount of glue underneath the hat on either side of the nose and pinch in place.
+8. Finally, glue the hat onto Santa and apply a small amount of glue underneath the hat on either side of the nose and pinch in place.
 This will create the look of the hat falling over his eyes.

 You’re done!
 Now style your Santa at home or make these as a sweet gift idea.